seibert-media/fluesterfix/README.md

 API
 ---

-Post JSON to `/new` to create a new secret programmatically:
+Post a JSON object to `/new` to create a new secret programmatically, this object must contain a `string` typed member called `data` holding your secret:

     $ curl -X POST https://my.ff/new -H 'Content-Type: application/json' \
-        --data '{ "data": "hello world" }'
+        --data '{ "data": "this is my secret" }' {"secret_link":"https://my.ff/get/foo/bar","status":"ok"}
-    {"secret_link":"https://my.ff/get/foo/bar","status":"ok"}

 As you can see, you’ll get a JSON response containing the secret link.

+On errors, `status` will be the string `error` and there will be an additional field called `msg` that indicates what went wrong:

+    $ curl -X POST https://my.ff/new -H 'Content-Type: application/json' \
+        --data '{ "data": "" }'
+    {"msg":"empty secret","status":"error"}